Mini-class

 Note: $\text{sg}\left(\frac{q_\theta}{\mu}\right) k_2$ and $\frac{q_\theta}{\mu} k_3$ have identical gradients (sample-level equivalent).
 Both are recommended choices.

-KL as Reward Penalty (stop-gradient shaped reward)
+KL as Reward Shaping (stop-gradient)

 Estimator Pros Cons Rec.

-$k_2$ Value biased Induced policy gradient biased ✗✗
+$k_2$ Value biased Policy-gradient term biased ✗✗

-$k_3$ Value unbiased, low variance Induced policy gradient biased, bias term is $-\nabla D_{\mathrm{KL}}(p\|q)$, may cause training collapse ✗✗
+$k_3$ Value unbiased, low variance Policy-gradient term biased, bias term is $-\nabla D_{\mathrm{KL}}(p\|q)$, may cause training collapse ✗✗

 Legend